The glass block

 If you want to create a decorative partition, you can use colored and decorated bricks, depending on your personal taste.
 The size of the individual bricks and the thickness of the cement joint will also contribute to giving a strong personality to the architectural component.

-Glass blocks in architecture
+Glass Block in Architecture

-Maison de Verre – Pierre Chareau, built in 1927-1931
+Maison de Verre – Pierre Chareau, construction date 1927-1931

-La Maison de Verre, French for “The Glass House” was built between 1928 and 1932 in Paris, France.
+La Maison de Verre, French for “The Glass House,” was built between 1928 and 1932 in Paris, France.

-See the dwg project of the Maison de Verre
+See the dwg project of Glass House

 Maison de Verre - Pierre Chareau